Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Have not gotten quite to this point yet.
+Yes, we thought more about the ability to share.
+Hunting families trading meat for those that had too much in the garden.
+Also the berry farms about hadn't been mentioned often.

 Helpful Report

 What are three words that describe the activities in this kit?
-Enjoyable fun creative
+Exciting, Interesting, Informative

 How effective was the resource in fostering critical thinking about food waste issues?